Skip to content

 The economics: why patrol costs a fraction of a post

 The reason mobile patrol is so much cheaper isn't a lower-quality officer — it's cost-sharing.
-A dedicated static guard bills one client for 100% of that officer's shift, plus the overhead, supervision, and insurance loaded on top.
+A dedicated static guard bills one client for 100% of that officer's shift, plus the overhead, supervision, and insurance loaded on top — which is why a single 24/7 unarmed post runs roughly $16,000–$25,600 a month.
 A patrol officer covers a route of many client sites in the same shift, so each client pays only for their slice of the officer's time and the vehicle.
-Instead of one property carrying a full salaried post, twenty properties split one officer, one truck, and one fuel bill.
+Instead of one property carrying a full salaried post, a dozen or more properties split one officer, one truck, and one fuel bill.

-That amortization is the whole model, and it's also patrol's hidden variable.
-The number that determines what you actually receive isn't the visit count in your contract — it's how many other clients share your officer's route.
-An officer covering 25 sites across an eight-hour shift, each needing a documented check plus drive time between them, is spending only a few minutes at each stop.
+That amortization is the whole model — and it's also patrol's hidden variable.
+The number that determines what you actually receive isn't the visit count in your contract; it's how many other clients share your officer's route.
+An officer covering 25 sites across an eight-hour shift is spending only a few minutes at each stop.
 That's fine for a lock-check or an open/close, but thin for anything that needs a careful walk-through.
 Two questions cut straight through the sales pitch: "How many sites are on the route that covers me?" and "What's the average dwell time per visit?"
 A provider who answers cleanly is selling real coverage; one who dodges is selling the appearance of it.
 If your site needs more than a quick pass, ask for a lighter route or a dedicated unit — and expect to pay more, because you're simply declining to shift your cost onto the officer's other clients.

 What mobile patrol costs and what drives the price